 It is best to check with your local regulations and standards to see which calibration gas is to best used in your location.

-While these calibration gases are non-toxic and non-flammable, care should be taken to ensure proper installation and cylinder handling.
+While these calibration gases are not toxic or flammable, care should be taken to ensure proper installation and cylinder handling.
 Inhalation can cause irritations and even unconsciousness.

 4.6.3 Australian Calibration Standard (AS3580.12.1:2.2001)